top of page

 The growing disconnect between price and value for these issues is becoming a threat to the viability of the financial system.
 Your portfolio needs to be able to manage threat . . .

-On May 15, the KP Trend Model returned to a Green status after a brief visit to Yellow and even a few days in Red during the chaotic days at the beginning of April.
+Since May 15 of this year, it's been in a fully-invested Green status, after a brief visit to Yellow and even a few days in Red during the chaotic days at the beginning of April.

 Identifying Market Trends